while we try to teach our children all about life,

 Prelude to a Blog: Becoming Dhamma Mama

-I was a reluctant social media player —signing on was an afterthought; engaging my friends online instead of face-to-face or by phone felt impersonal; and posting my personal business was not my style.
+I was (and continue to be) a reluctant social media player — signing on was an afterthought; engaging my friends online instead of face-to-face or by phone felt impersonal; and posting my personal business was not my style.

 enter motherhood & a smartphone

 When my then yoga mentor-teacher suggested Twitter (pause. breathe. really?! one more account? one more password?) as another space for the emerging voice of @DhammaMama, I decided to use those 140 characters to gauge how consistent and committed I could be to this process of making my private musings so…public.

 dhamma mama became a platform for my ever-evolving, aspiring self who is teaching, learning, understanding and celebrating my experiences as a parent, partner, teacher and spiritual practitioner.

 spreading the love far and wide…

 Mitigating the inevitable madness of motherhood with its unmistakable magic through the wondrous practice of mindfulness, I envisioned dhamma for mama* to be a treasured space for mothers AND *all others who love, nurture, empower, educate, advocate for and are inspired by children.